muak/AiForms.SettingsView/README.md

 This is a LabelCell calling a multiple select picker.
 When tapped on iOS, move next page and show picker there.
 When tapped on Android, show the picker on a dialog.

+> Note that the PickerCell is not supported in Shell on iOS.

 ### Properties